Sjors/nado-book/README.md

 ```sh
 ./make_book.sh --pdfbig
 ```

+Note that `make_book.sh` builds the book interior.
+The cover PDF is still a separate manual export flow from the source files in `meta/`.

 To generate the jpeg cover images, export to PDF but set to PDF 1.6 and change